MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-11-01-how-grug-catches-runtime-errors.md

 The problem is that `alarm(2)` only allows you to set an alarm in seconds.
 Since grug wants to allow a timeout to happen within 16.66 milliseconds (a single frame of a 60 FPS game), [timer_create(2)](https://man7.org/linux/man-pages/man2/timer_create.2.html) is used to get nanosecond granularity.

-It is very important that before every time a mod calls a game function, [sigprocmask(2)](https://man7.org/linux/man-pages/man2/sigprocmask.2.html) is called, since it can be used to disable `SIGALRM` during the game function call.
+It is very important that before a mod calls a game function, [sigprocmask(2)](https://man7.org/linux/man-pages/man2/sigprocmask.2.html) is called to disable `SIGALRM`.

 After the game function has been called, `sigprocmask(2)` is used to enable `SIGALRM` again.